Garlic mustard identification and control

 History and impacts

 Introduced from Europe originally as a food plant, this species is now a serious concern in forests across North America.
-See this excellent video from Wisconsin covering all aspects of this plant in great detail.

 Garlic mustard is an invasive non-native biennial herb that spreads by seed.
 Although edible for people, it is not eaten by local wildlife or insects.
 It is difficult to control once it has reached a site; it can cross-pollinate or self-pollinate, it has a high seed production rate, it out competes native vegetation and it can establish in a relatively stable forest understory.
 It can grow in dense shade or sunny sites.
 The fact that it is self fertile means that one plant can occupy a site and produce a seed bank.
 Plant stands can produce more than 62,000 seeds per square meter to quickly out compete local flora, changing the structure of plant communities on the forest floor.
 Garlic mustard is also allelopathic, producing chemicals that inhibit the growth of other plants and mychorrizal fungi needed for healthy tree growth and tree seedling survival.